theogravity/electron-dl-manager/USAGE_PERSISTENCE.md

 ## Auto-Resume Downloads

-With `autoResume: true`, the download manager will automatically check for existing incomplete downloads and resume them:
+With `restorePreviousDownload: true`, the download manager will automatically check for existing incomplete downloads and resume them:

 ```typescript
 // If a previous download was interrupted, this will automatically resume it